No one likes cold showers. Especially, in our cold Minnesota winters.

 Taking into account lifespan, location, usage, and hard water, you can estimate pretty well how long your hot water heater is going to last.
 Industry experts like Bob Vila say it may be a good idea to replace your hot water heater up to two years before it’s expected lifespan.

 Replacing your hot water heater before it dies could actually save you from a lot of pain and strife.
 You avoid the unexpected expense and can budget for a new water heater if you know it’s nearing the end of its lifespan.
 You also avoid the pain of having to be without water while you wait for it to get repaired.
-Lastly, you can take your time, do your research, and pick the right heater that suits all of your needs.
+Lastly, you can take your time, do your research, figure out how long do water heaters last, and pick the right heater that suits all of your needs.

 Plus, as the years go by, and newer models are produced, chances are your 10-year-old water heater has been less efficient than any newer model for quite some time.
 It’s likely your water heater is either not meeting requirements, or is at least unnecessarily raising your utility bills due to inefficiency.
 Read more here about how efficient hot water heaters should be, plus how a new one can put money back in your pocket.